 (e.g. COVID-19, Zika virus, opioid use disorder)

-- Receive a Maryland AHEC Scholar Certificate of Completion, signifying an advanced accomplishment that enhances knowledge and skills.
+- Setting themselves apart from the competition for jobs, advanced degree programs, or residency programs (earn a Maryland AHEC Scholar Certificate of Completion, signifying an advanced accomplishment in interprofessional education and skills).

-- Become an interprofessionally trained thought leader in your field and create an invaluable network of mentors and colleagues.
+- Becoming an interprofessionally trained thought leader in your field and creating an invaluable network of mentors and colleagues.

-- Work together with other disciplines, learning their roles and responsibilities.
+- Working together with other disciplines, learning their roles and responsibilities.

 How to Apply

 Before proceeding, you must be prepared to submit the following documentation: